 What is copyright?

-For a work to receive copyright protection it must be ‘original’ and it must be ‘reduced to material form’.
-To meet the originality requirement, the creator of the work must have used some skill, ingenuity and labour in making the work.
-The thought or idea embodied in the work does not need to be novel or new.
-Copyright protects the expression of the thought, not the idea itself.
+To be protected by copyright, a work must be ‘original’ and expressed in a material form.
+To be considered ‘original’, the creator of the work must have exercised some skill, ingenuity, and labour in making the work.
+Copyright does not protect ideas – it protects the expression of the thought, not the idea itself.

-In Australian law, material is automatically protected by copyright – copyright owners do not need to register their work and the material does not need to have the copyright symbol © on it to be protected.
-The duration of copyright protection varies depending on the type of material, its country or origin and when it was made.
+Under Australian law material is automatically protected by copyright.
+Copyright owners do not need to register their work and the material does not need to have the © copyright symbol on it to be protected.
+The duration of copyright protection varies depending on the type of material, its country or origin, and when it was made.

-Owners of copyright have certain exclusive rights in relation to their works, including:
+Copyright holders have certain exclusive rights in relation to their works:

-- The right to reproduce the work (e.g. photocopy, print, download or scan it).
+- The right to copy the work (e.g. photocopy, print, download, scan)

-- The right to communicate the work to the public (e.g. make it available online or email it).
+- The right to communicate the work to the public (e.g. make it available online)

-- The right of integrity of authorship – a creator’s work should not be subjected to derogatory treatment and you should not do something to a creator’s work that is prejudicial to the reputation of the creator.
+- The right of integrity – the creator’s work should not be subjected to derogatory treatment.
+You should not do something to the work that is prejudicial to the reputation of the creator.